johnsonandjohnson/Bodiless-JS/packages/bodiless-schema-org/doc/README.md

-# Bodiless Schema.org
+# Schema Component

-Provides a Schema component to support adding SEO schema information to content, as well as helper functions to get and return page/content data.
+The Schema.org package provides a Schema component to support adding SEO schema information to content, as well as helper functions to get and return page/content data.

 The base package currently supports the following schemas: